microsoft/xaml-designer-extensibility/documents/xaml-suggested-actions/xaml-designer-suggested-actions-extensibility.md

 ![extensibility-migration-architecture](xaml-suggested-actions-documentation.png)

 At the top of the Suggested Actions dialog in the designer there is a Type Name label.
 It could be used as a hyperlink to documentation.
-There are two ways to enabled it:
+There are two ways to enable it:

 1. Specify `DocumentationAttribute` in Metadata: